sct-software/bitnami-containers/README.md

+> [!WARNING]
+> This repository is non-functional and archived.
+After Bitnami hid its source, counter to what it promised us, we were forced to move away from Bitnami entirely.

 # SCT Software Fork of the Bitnami Containers Library

 SCT's fork of popular applications, provided by [Bitnami](https://bitnami.com), containerized and ready to launch.